Indoor Air Quality and Workplace Respiratory Protection: What Facility Managers Need to Know

 For facility managers and CFOs evaluating the investment, the numbers are compelling.
 Respiratory illness is the leading cause of workplace absenteeism, costing employers an average of $1,685 per employee per year.
 A respiratory protection program using ASTM F3502-certified products can reduce respiratory illness rates by 40-60% in high-exposure environments.
 The cost of providing premium respiratory protection — approximately $5-10 per employee per month — represents a fraction of the absenteeism, healthcare, and productivity costs it prevents.

-AirPop offers ASTM F3502 Workplace Performance Plus certified protection with competitive wholesale pricing for corporate and institutional buyers.
-Contact hello@getairpop.com or visit our wholesale page to discuss volume pricing and corporate wellness packages.
+AirPop offers ASTM F3502 Workplace Performance Plus certified protection with competitive pricing for corporate and institutional buyers.
+Request a bulk quote or contact hello@getairpop.com to discuss volume pricing and corporate wellness packages.

 Explore Workplace Solutions

-ASTM F3502 Workplace Performance Plus certified protection for your team.
+ASTM F3502-21 Workplace Performance Plus certified protection for your team.

 Explore Workplace SolutionsRelated Articles